trailblazer/cells/README.md

 ## Installation

-Cells run with all frameworks.
+Cells runs with any framework.

 ```ruby
 gem "cells"